simplymathematics/exponential-smoothing/Exponential_Smoothing.md

 ========================================================
 - Averages all the previous data to come up with a forecast.
 - Does not handle seasonality well
-- Does not handle negative trends well
+- Does not handle short-term trends changes well

 $$ \\ \frac{1}{n}\sum_{i=0}^{n-1}p_{m-i} $$